jasny/controller/README.md

 Output
 ---

-When using PSR-7, you shouldn't use `echo`.
-Instead, use the `output` method of the controller.
+When using PSR-7, you shouldn't use `echo`, because it makes it harder to write tests.
+Instead, use the `output` method of the controller, which writes to the response body stream object.

 ```php
 $this->output('Hello world');